-Forrest Gump Point is the popular landmark where Tom Hanks (who played Forest Gump) proclaims to his loyal running apostles “I’m pretty tired.
+Forrest Gump Point is the popular landmark where Tom Hanks (who played Forrest Gump) proclaims to his loyal running apostles, “I’m pretty tired.
 I think I’ll go home now.”

 - Getting There: From Monument Valley, turn right onto U.S. Highway 163 and drive about 6 miles (20 minutes)

 Even if you are not a fan of the movie, the view and drive alone are worth the visit!

 Witness a Monument Valley Sunrise & Sunset

 If you’ve never seen a Southwest sunrise or sunset, oh maaaaaan, do NOT miss either at Monument Valley.
 The colors, oh dang the colors!
 The purples, pinks and blues are unlike anything you’ve ever seen.

 Your eyes will cry with happiness, trust us.

 - Forest Gump Point